-At this point, the iPhone remained a secret research project.
+At this point, the iPhone remains a secret research project.
 However, the ability to unlock the device by sliding your finger across it signifies Apple’s big ambitions for its smartphone.
 Cupertino wants the iPhone to be easy to use, intuitive and miles ahead of the competition technologically.

 This an excerpt from Unsung Apple Hero, an e-book about UI designer Bas Ording’s career at Apple.
 Ording is responsible for a big chunk of today’s computing interfaces, but is little-known because of Apple’s super-strict privacy policies.
 Hit the link at the bottom of this post to get a free copy of the e-book.

 One of the key design decisions that Apple’s Human Interface Team made early on while developing the iPhone was to go all in on big, simple gestures.
 They wanted to make a single, simple swipe accomplish as much as possible.

 It’s a bit ironic.
 After investing so much in multitouch technology, which relies on multiple touch inputs, one of Apple’s key edicts was to make as many gestures as possible work with a single finger.

 Ever since the iPhone came out in 2007, users have always had to slide a finger along the bottom of the screen to unlock it.
 With iOS 7, Apple’s still has the ‘slide to unlock’ message at the bottom of the lockscreen, but rather than having to drag a little square across the screen to open your device, now you can swipe pretty much anywhere.